PrakharSharma41/LLD/BehaviouralQuestion/info.md

 ---

 # Have Backbone; Disagree and Commit
-Q: Tell me about a time you had a disagreement about a technical approach.
+Q: Tell me about a time you had a disagreement about a technical approach.<br>
-Q: tell me about a time when you took an unpopular stance in a meeting with peers and your leader and you were the outlier
+Q: tell me about a time when you took an unpopular stance in a meeting with peers and your leader and you were the outlier<br>
-Answer:
+Answer:<br>
 1.
 **Situation:**
 We were building a log analysis system that required fast and scalable text search capabilities across large volumes of machine-generated logs.